-HSHS St. Joseph's Hospital provides healthy eating and exercise tips during American Heart Month
+HSHS St. John's provides healthy eating and exercise tips during American Heart Month

 While there are some health risks that you may not have control over when it comes to heart disease, such as your family history, there are factors that you can positively affect to reduce your risk.
 Two main factors that you can affect are maintaining a healthy diet and incorporating exercise into your lifestyle.